-\yukim{Two unrooted networks~$N$ and~$M$ on~$X$ are \emph{isomorphic} if there exists a bijection~$f$ that maps the vertices of~$N$ to the vertices of~$M$, such that~$\{u,v\}$ is an edge of~$N$ if and only if~$\{f(u), f(v)\}$ is an edge of~$M$, that also maps each leaf in~$N$ to a leaf in~$M$ of the same label.} Given an undirected\delete{ nonbinary} network $N$ and a directed\delete{ nonbinary} network $N'$ both on $X$, we say that $N$ is the \emph{underlying network} of $N'$ and $N'$ is an \leo{\emph{orientation}} of $N$, if the network derived from~$N'$ by replacing all directed arcs with undirected edges and suppressing its root if it becomes a degree~2 vertex is isomorphic to~$N$.
+\yukim{Two undirected phylogenetic networks~$N$ and~$M$ on~$X$ are \emph{isomorphic} if there exists a bijection $f$ from the vertex set of $N$ to the vertex set of $M$ such that $f(x)=x$ for all $x\in X$, and such that~$\{u,v\}$ is an edge of~$N$ if and only if~$\{f(u), f(v)\}$ is an edge of~$M$.} Given an undirected phylogenetic network $N$ on $X$ and a directed phylogenetic network $N'$ on $X$, we say that $N$ is the \emph{underlying network} of $N'$ and that $N'$ is an \leo{\emph{orientation}} of $N$ if the undirected phylogenetic network obtained from~$N'$ by replacing all directed arcs with undirected edges and suppressing \remiee{its degree-$2$ root} is isomorphic to~$N$.
 We say that~$N$ is \emph{orientable} if it has at least one orientation.

-\leoo{Undirected networks that are orientable} have been characterized recently~\cite[Lemma 4.13]{janssen2018exploring}.
-This characterization can be adapted to our definitions \leoo{(where the root has outdegree~2)} as follows. \remie{A \emph{biconnected component} of an undirected network is a maximal subgraph that cannot be disconnected by deleting a single vertex.
-It is called a \emph{blob} if it contains at least three vertices. \leoo{A blob is a \emph{redundant terminal blob} if it contains exactly one cut-vertex of the network.}}
+\remie{A \emph{biconnected component} of a directed or undirected phylogenetic network is a maximal subgraph that cannot be disconnected by deleting a single vertex.
+A \remiee{biconnected component} is called a \emph{blob} if it contains at least three vertices.} An \leoo{undirected phylogenetic network} is \emph{level-$k$} if, by deleting at most~$k$ edges from each blob, the resulting graph is a tree, that is, has no cycles.
+A \leoo{directed phylogenetic network} is \emph{level-$k$} if its underlying network is level-$k$. \latest{Hence, a directed binary phylogenetic network is level-$k$ if and only if each blob contains at most~$k$ reticulations.}